asshah4/sympathetc-innervation/3_draft.md

  EFFECT OF CATECHOLAMINES
 =========================

-The heart has a unique and appropriate physiologic response to increased demands.
-In the setting of arousal, either emotional or from environmental triggers, the heart orchestrates a robust response, as it is able to augment its cardiac output two-fold, upwards of 10 L/min.
-It does this through both system and local responses to catecholamines.

-1. Catecholamine-based necrosis

-    a.
-Malignant effects of catecholamines

-        i.
-Takotsubo to discuss apical ballooning

-            1. Mortality with Takotsubo is same with traditional ACS

-        ii.
-Wellen's T waves occur in setting of significant apical NE levels

-            2. Stress events

-            3. Cerebral injury

-        iii.
-Effect of adrenergic receptor density on apex of the heart
+The expected physiologic response to increased demands, through physical or psychological arousal, is an augmented cardiac output upwards of 10 L/min mediated through local neurotransmitters.
+Myocardial contractility is increased through the effect of NE on heavily sympathetically-innervated myocardium, which leads to ventricular inotropy and lusitropy through increased cytosolic calcium.(Shan et al., 2010) The effect of NE at the SA and AV node leads to increases in chronotropy (heart rate) and dromotropy (speed of conduction).(Franzoso, Zaglia, & Mongillo, 2016; Liao, Lockhead, Larson, & Proenza, 2010) However, at supraphysiologic levels, pathology develops.

+Takotsubo cardiomyopathy, the "broken heart" syndrome, is a clinical entity well-known for the role of SNS overactivity, characterized by apical hypokinesis.
+Situations that cause sympathetic hyperactivation, from elevated intracranial pressure, pheochromocytoma crises, and emotionally devastating events, cause both increased systemic and cardiac sympathetic outflow can lead to a stress cardiomyopathy.(Krishnamoorthy, Burkhard Mackensen, Gibbons, & Vavilala, 2016; Y-Hassan & Tornvall, 2018) But is it systemic NE or local NE that leads to these findings?
+There are two paths the sympathetic branch takes to reach the apex of the heart -- through the coronary artery system and direct innervation of the myocardium.
+Understanding the location and density of adrenergic receptors helps to theorize how catecholamine-excess states leads to cardiac pathology.
+Above, we discussed the receptor locations within the coronary arteries, and here we will discuss the importance of receptor location in the myocardium.

+Almost all cardiomyocytes are in contact with sympathetic neurons, and sympathetic stimulation leads to normal cardiomyocyte growth.(Franzoso et al., 2016; Hirsch et al., 2013; Zaglia et al., 2013) B1AR and B2AR are present in cardiac myocytes at sympathetic terminals.
+B1AR accumulate at synapses, while B2AR undergo endocytosis after stimulation.(Shcherbakova et al., 2007) These signals help regulate the contractility of myocytes.
+The density of adrenergic receptors and NE is predominant in the base of the heart, with lowest concentrations in the apex.(Momose et al., 2001; Pierpont et al., 1985) Cardiac myocyte toxicity occurs under excessive or prolonged catecholamine exposure, and is seen in Takotsubo syndrome with contraction band necrosis on histology.(Nef et al., 2007) The preference for the apex could be through multivessel coronary vasospasm, however vessel A1AR and B1AR do not lead to cardiomyocyte necrosis.(Y-Hassan, 2014) The apex may be more vulnerable to NE overactivation due to the scarcity of available adrenergic receptors, leading to relatively "earlier" saturation of receptors compared to more proximal parts of the heart.

 Neurotransmitters
 -----------------

-b.
+a.
 Important neurotransmitters that mediate sympathetic tone

-    iv.
+    i.
 Sympathetic signals

-        4. NE
+        1. NE

             a.
 Alpha and beta adrenergic receptors have differential preference of location

-        5. Galanin
+        2. Galanin

-        6. NPY
+        3. NPY

-    v.
+    ii.
 Parasympathetic signals

-        7. Ach
+        4. Ach

-        8. NOS
+        5. NOS

-    vi.
+    iii.
 TABLE: Describe individual neurohormones and effect on heart

 Although NE is the typical mediator of adrenergic fibers, the other relevant neurohormones have an important role in their interactions.